 You will need to learn new skills on an ongoing basis.
 Such as choosing a business model to design your business.
-One that helps you work out your pricing or how much to spend on your marketing and promotion along with a reasonable revenue target.
+One that helps you determine your pricing, how much to spend on your marketing and promotion, and a reasonable revenue target.

-You will need to learn how to use a website, update it, write blog articles and promote your business using social media and other means.
-Along with a range of other skills and knowledge.
+You will need to learn how to use a website, update it, write blog articles and promote your business using social media and other means, along with various other skills and knowledge.

-Many of these skills are available to be learnt online in your own time.
-Not necessarily in a classroom.
-Nowadays you can learn from the experts from anywhere in the world.
+Many of these skills can be learned online in your own time, not necessarily in a classroom.
+Nowadays, you can learn from experts from anywhere in the world.
 You can do the same if you are an expert.

 This is one benefit today in that most technology to help you be more productive is available in the cloud.
-While you’ll need a good laptop, tablet and smartphone at a minimum, most of the apps or software is cloud based and not very expensive or free, such as Gmail and all the other goodies Google offers.
+While you’ll need a good laptop, tablet and smartphone at a minimum, most apps or software are cloud-based and not very expensive or accessible, such as Gmail and all the other goodies Google offers.

 It can be stressful and lonely.
-It takes a bit of time to get work, unless you can freelance back into your previous employer or network to get some work.
-There will be downtimes where there may be no work due to seasonal factors.
+It takes some time to get work unless you can freelance back into your previous employer or network to get some work.
+There will be downtimes with no work due to seasonal factors.
 It can take time to get paid, leaving you out of pocket.
-If you are worried about an irregular income it may be too much of a risk to do without resources.
+If you are worried about an irregular income, it may be too much of a risk to do without resources.
 The financial uncertainty can be overwhelming for some.
-In fact it may pay to seek out some part-time work to ensure that you are earning some money.
+It may pay to seek out some part-time work to ensure you earn some money.

 You are not alone.

 There is good help available to either help you make the right choice in what to do and how to do it.
 But take your time assessing what they offer.
-You will need to spend money to get started, develop your business model and systems, and to promote your services or products to generate sales.
+You must spend money to get started, develop your business model and systems, and promote your services or products to generate sales.

-You will need to be much more careful with your funds though, as you have less time to recoup them if things go wrong.
+You must be much more careful with your funds, as you have less time to recoup them if things go wrong.